secretworry/shell-go/README.md

 ```
 will force you to choose from the two

-how about use?
+how about use
 ```
 go ruby workspace
 ```

 it will search through the two directory, and find the one with a file or directory named with workspace
-you go the only match
+now, you go the only match

 * ~/Program/Ruby/workspace